March is National Fraud Prevention Month

 - Use a unique password for banking online, one that you do not use for other services

 - For added protection, try covering your hand when entering in your PIN number; this will prevent others from seeing it

 - Before you recycle old documents, be sure to shred them first

 Practice safe computing

-- Having a firewall and up-to-date anti-virus software is an important part of keeping your computer protected.
+- A firewall and up to date anti-virus software are important for keeping your computer protected

 If in doubt, call us at 1-800-465-2422.
 We are here to help.